rtxsc/jslauncher/README.md

 Joystick centralized multi-python scripts launcher

 # What is this for ?
+This is something like a front page of a website, or an operating system for a robot.
+Since robot could have multiple operating modes, let say, automatic and manual mode.
+This could come in handy as you could switch between the 2 modes by simply pressing the button on your joystick.

 The idea is simple.
 Using a wireless joystick (Bluetooth/2.4G) you can switch between multiple Python scripts from inside the launcher script called jslauncher.py in this directory.

+# Demo code
-For simple demo, there are two python scripts:
+For simple demo, there are 3 python scripts in this directory:

+- jslauncher.py
 - codeone.py
 - codetwo.py

+Use `Select` button to switch between scripts (mode) Use `Start` button to run the selected script
+Use `Home` button to return to launcher from within `codeone.py` or `codetwo.py`

 # How to use ?
-Just run jslauncher by using Python 2 command
+Just run jslauncher by using `Python 2` command
 ```
 python jslauncher.py